saucey/angular2/README.md

 # Aegon technical design library

-The library will host the HTML CSS & JS resources required for cXstudio and third parties to implement in projects.
+The library will host the HTML, CSS and JavaScript resources required for cXstudio and third parties to implement in projects.
+The library tool is composed of advanced components that permit to have a complete front-end development stack.

-### Technical notes and considerations
+### Technical notes

-As documented in Confluence wiki regarding themes and browsers supported, we are going to support the follow list of browsers and devices:
+* As documented in Confluence wiki regarding themes and browsers supported, we are going to support the list of browsers and devices mentioned in [Browser and devices policy for Aegon websites](http://swfactory.intra.aegon.nl:8090/display/WebDevelopment/Browser+and+devices+policy+for+Aegon+websites) of Confluence

-* Internet Explorer (Desktop): 9.0, 10.0, 11.0;
-* TODO: add more browsers from Confluence;
+### Architecture of the project

+We are using Gulp that is an utility wrote in Node.js.
+Gulp is a build system automating tasks: minification and copying of all JavaScript files, static images, capable of watching files to automatically rerun the task when a file is changed and much more.
+TODO

 ### Guidelines and Coding standards